uncbiag/VoteNet-Family/README.md

-# multi-atlas-segmentation
+# VoteNet: A Deep Learning Label Fusion Method for Multi-Atlas Segmentation

 Key points:
-- The registration network solves the computational bottleneck of MAS
+- The registration network solves the computational bottleneck of MAS (Quicksilver currently)
-- The Unet provide prior segmentation can be used to improve the overall segmentation accuracy in MAS
-- Registration network can outperform segmentation network using MAS in general
+- The VoteNet provides locally binary prediction whether to use trust the voxel or not from each atlas

 ## 0. Data augmentation and preprocessing

 MGH10, CUMC12, IBSR18, LPBA40, OASIS, ADNI
 Currently, data augmentation step is hold on.
+Based on the previous work done by Xiao Yang, we already can get a good prediction result compared with those of optimization-based registration methods.

 - LPBA40 dataset is used for training a U-net both as a segmentation net and as a baseline for segmentation prediction.